MicrosoftDocs/sdk-api/sdk-api-src/content/minwinbase/ns-minwinbase-systemtime.md

 ## -remarks

 > [!NOTE]
 > The <b>SYSTEMTIME</b> does not check to see if the date represented is a real and valid date.
-When working with this API, you should ensure its validity, especially in leap reat scenarios.
+When working with this API, you should ensure its validity, especially in leap year scenarios.
 See [leap day readiness](https://techcommunity.microsoft.com/t5/azure-developer-community-blog/it-s-2020-is-your-code-ready-for-leap-day/ba-p/1157279) for more information.

 It is not recommended that you add and subtract values from the
 <b>SYSTEMTIME</b> structure to obtain relative times.
 Instead, you should